NiiJoshua/YouTube-API/README.md

-# YouTube-API
+# Project Overview

-This repository is about pulling data from YouTube using the developer API The following is the assignment that led to this repo YouTube Data extraction.
+This repository is about extracting data from YouTube using the developer API

-Task:
+## Task
-Write a script that extracts YouTube data to analyze the #endsars# trend that rocked the entire world.
+The task is to write a script that extracts YouTube data to analyze the #endsars# trend that rocked the entire world.
-The script should be able to perform the following:
+The script answers the following:
 •	Filter out channels and playlists.
 •	Get only videos published this year.
 •	Include videos that are between 4 to 20 mins long.
 •	Generic such that the search query can be changed.

-Output:
-Store the output into a csv with the filename having the following format: current_timestamp_youtube_data.
+• Output should have filename : current_timestamp_youtube_data

-The following video attributes should be a part of the dataset:
+The following video should contain the following attributes:
 •	the time video was published
 •	the video id
 •	the title of the video